Provision the VM-Series Firewall on an ESXi Server

 - Highlight a port group corresponding to a virtual switch and clickEdit Settings.
 In the vSwitch properties, click theSecuritytab and setPromiscuous Mode, MAC Address ChangesandForged TransmitstoAcceptand then clickOK.
 This change propagates to all port groups on the virtual switch.

 - Select.
 Select your virtual distributed switch and highlight theHomeNetworkingDistributed Port Groupyou want to edit.

 - ClickEdit Settings, select, and setPoliciesSecurityPromiscuous Mode, MAC Address ChangesandForged TransmitstoAcceptand clickOK.

 - Deploy the OVA.If you add additional interfaces (vNICs) to the VM-Series firewall, you must reboot (because new interfaces are detected during the boot cycle).
 To minimize the need to reboot the firewall, activate the interfaces at initial deployment or during a maintenance window.To view the progress of the installation, monitor theRecent Taskslist.

 - Log in to vCenter using the vSphere client.
 You can also go directly to the target ESXi host if needed.

 - From the vSphere web client, go toHosts and Clusters, right-click your host, and selectDeploy OVF Template.

-- Browse to the OVA file that you downloaded in 1 Select the file, and clickNext.
+- Browse to the OVA file that you downloaded previously.
+Select the file, and clickNext.
 Review the template’s details and clickNext.

 - Name the VM-Series firewall instance, and in theInventory Locationwindow, select a Data Center and Folder, and clickNext.